 - The city is connected to the rest of Spain by the N-1 (Madrid-Irun highway), AP-8 (Bilbao-Irun highway), and A-15 (Pamplona-San Sebastián highway).

 The registration fee does not include accommodation and participants should make their own bookings separately.
 Please find here a list of recommended hotels.
+Note that in the registration process you will also have the option to choose low-budget options in Livensa and in Villa Alaidi student houses.

 Student houses near the conference venue: